vkotek/lunchscraper/README.md

 ### 2019-06-03 v1.0
 - lunchScraper is launched to the public.
-- Added u Kroka on request
+- Added Potrefena Husa - Na Verandach on request